DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Pros

-Right off the back, you can’t go wrong with their 100% free selection.
-Cutting out the costly addition of purchasing individual sound effects can set you back in a major way.
+Right off the bat, you can’t go wrong with their 100% free selection.
+Cutting out the cost of purchasing individual sound effects can set you back in a major way.

 Fesliyan Studios offers optional attribution.
-If you don’t feel like giving them a shoutout in your credits, it’s not an obligation.
+You are not obligated to do so if you don’t feel like giving them a shoutout in your credits.

-The website offers various gun sounds in different scenarios, including indoor rooms (small, medium, large) or outdoor distances (close, far)—no hassle of additional editing to the sound effect.
+The website offers various gun sounds in different scenarios, including indoor rooms (small, medium, large) or outdoor distances (close, far).
+There is no hassle of additional editing to the sound effects.

 The types of gun sound effects are impressive.
 Each subcategory of sound effects breaks down into categories, from pistols and rifles to blowtorches and laser guns.